 For Isford it’s clear that companies are seeing significant competitive advantages from big data analytics, increasing market share, while others earn competitive exposure because they’re not.

-The essence, according to Isford: it’s really about turning information into insight and insight into action.
-In other words: actionable and smart data and information management.
-Or: the right information, insights and actions for the right reasons to the right audiences at the right time.
+Or: the right information, insights and actions for the right reasons to the right people at the right time.

 Watch the keynote below to learn more.